Joel-Barratt/Eukaryotyping/README.md

 >These instructions will help you set up a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-The haplotype caller was developed and tested using a Mac running OSX Catalina 10.15.3.
+This code was developed and tested using a Mac running OSX Catalina 10.15.3.
 Subsequent instructions are provided _only_ for installing it on an OSX system.

 First create a local copy of this repository: